Grace Gummer: Personal life

-Gummer speaks both English and Italian.
+Gummer speaks Italian.
 She lives in Los Angeles.

 On July 10, 2019, Gummer married musician Tay Strathairn, the son of actor David Strathairn.
 The couple separated on August 21, 2019, after 42 days of marriage.
 Gummer filed for divorce on March 23, 2020, in Los Angeles, and the divorce was finalized in August 2020.

 On September 4, 2021, it was announced that Gummer had married British-American musician and record producer Mark Ronson after one year of dating.
 Their first child, a daughter, was born in December 2022.
 On December 20, 2024, it was announced that Gummer and Ronson were expecting their second child together.
 On February 21, 2025, Gummer and Ronson welcomed their second daughter.